Lefschetz contact manifolds and odd dimensional symplectic geometry: Introduction

 More precisely, let $(M,\eta,g)$ be a $2n+1$ dimensional compact Sasakian manifold with a contact one form $\eta$.
 It is shown in \cite{CNY13} that for any $0\leq k\leq n$, the map

 sends harmonic forms to harmonic forms, and therefore induces a map

 at the cohomology level.

-In a different direction, Zhenqi He studied in his Ph.D thesis \cite{He10} the geometry of odd dimensional symplectic manifolds, which contain contact manifolds as special examples.
+In a different direction, Zhenqi He studied in his Ph.D thesis \cite{He10} the geometry of odd dimensional symplectic manifolds, which include contact manifolds as special examples.
 On any odd dimensional symplectic manifold, there is also a notion of a canonical Reeb vector field.
 When the odd dimensional symplectic structure is induced by a contact structure, the notion of a Reeb vector field in odd dimensional symplectic geometry agrees with the usual one in contact geometry.
-Among other things, He developed the symplectic Hodge theory on an odd dimensional symplectic manifold, which applies to the basic cohomology with respect to the Reeb vector field.
+Among other things, He developed symplectic Hodge theory on an odd dimensional symplectic manifold, which applies to the basic cohomology with respect to the Reeb vector field.

-Inspired by the recent work of \cite{CNY13}, we realized that the formalism of odd dimensional symplectic hodge theory provides us a right framework to better understand the Hard Lefschetz property of Sasakian manifolds, and more generally, the Hard Lefschetz property of $K$-contact manifolds.
+Inspired by the recent work of \cite{CNY13}, the author initiate in this paper a symplectic hodge theoretic approach to the Hard Lefschetz theorem of Sasakian manifolds, and more generally, the Hard Lefschetz theorem of $K$-contact manifolds.
 Throughout this paper, a $K$-contact manifold $(M,\eta)$ is said to satisfy the {\bf transverse Hard Lefschetz property} if its basic cohomology (with respect to the canonical Reeb vector field induced by $\eta$) satisfies the Hard Lefschetz property.
-Among other things, we prove in this paper that a compact $K$-contact manifold satisfies the Hard Lefschetz property in the sense of \cite{CNY13} if and only if it satisfies the transverse Hard Lefschetz property.
+Among other things, we proved in this paper that a compact $K$-contact manifold satisfies the Hard Lefschetz property in the sense of \cite{CNY13}, if and only if it satisfies the transverse Hard Lefschetz property.
 As an immediate consequence, it implies that for a compact Sasakian manifold, the two different versions of Hard Lefschetz theorems in the literature are mathematically equivalent to each other.

 Our approach involves two important pieces of technology: a long exact sequence \cite[Sec.7.2]{BG08} which relates the basic cohomology to the De Rham cohomology of the $K$-contact manifold itself, and the odd dimensional symplectic Hodge theory developed in \cite{He10}.
-In this approach, the symplectic Hodge theory replaces the role of the Riemannian Hodge theory used in \cite{CNY13}, and allows us to show that if the transverse Hard Lefschetz property holds for a compact $K$-contact manifold, then for any $0\leq k\leq n$, the Lefschetz map (\ref{Lef-map}) is well defined.
+In this approach, the symplectic Hodge theory replaces the role of the Riemannian Hodge theory used in \cite{CNY13}, and allows us to show that when the transverse Hard Lefschetz property holds for a compact $K$-contact manifold, then for any $0\leq k\leq n$, the Lefschetz map (\ref{Lef-map}) is well defined.